groundlight/edge-endpoint/deploy/README.md

 # Set your API token
 export GROUNDLIGHT_API_TOKEN="api_xxxxxx"

-# Choose an inference flavor, either CPU or (default) GPU (note that appropriate setup for GPU must be done separately)
+# Choose an inference flavor, either CPU or (default) GPU (note that appropriate setup for GPU must be done separately,
-export INFERENCE_FLAVOR="CPU" / export inference_flavor = "GPU"
+and is currently not fully functional): export INFERENCE_FLAVOR="CPU" / export inference_flavor = "GPU"
 ```